Skip to main content

 4 mentions Positive Neutral Negative

-The music in the game has received mixed reviews, with some players expressing strong dissatisfaction, describing it as repetitive and reminiscent of less favorable aspects of other games like Diablo 2.
-Critics note a lack of options for customization, such as volume sliders, which detracts from the overall experience.
+The music in the game has received mixed reviews, with some players expressing strong dissatisfaction, describing it as repetitive and reminiscent of less favorable aspects of Diablo 2's soundtrack.
+Critics note a lack of options for customization, such as volume sliders, which further detracts from the experience.
+Overall, the music seems to evoke negative emotions rather than enhance gameplay.

 • “For its genre, I give a 7.5/10.
 I'm not a huge fan of the music, or should I say the music sucks!”